-Did you know that, as a consumer, you can earn extra cash for your opinions by writing reviews?
-Book reviews, software reviews, sponsored reviews … there’s no shortage of ways to make money writing online.
+Did you know that, as a consumer, you can earn extra cash for your opinions by writing reviews online?
+Book reviews, software reviews, sponsored reviews, there’s no shortage of ways to make money writing online.

-Keep reading to learn about 21 of these opportunities to see if you have what it takes to get paid to write reviews.
+Keep reading to learn the best ways to get paid to write reviews.

 - Opinion Outpost